qiulimao/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 In this tutorial, we will scrape information of movies and TV from [IMDb].

-An online demo with completed code is: [http://demo.pyspider.org/debug/tutorial_imdb](http://demo.pyspider.org/debug/tutorial_imdb) .
+An online demo with completed code is: [http://demo.weblocust.org/debug/tutorial_imdb](http://demo.weblocust.org/debug/tutorial_imdb) .

 Before Start
 ------------

-You should have pyspider installed.
+You should have weblocust installed.
 You can refer to the documentation [QuickStart](Quickstart).
-Or test your code on [demo.pyspider.org](http://demo.pyspider.org).
+Or test your code on [demo.weblocust.org](http://demo.weblocust.org).

 Some basic knowledges you should know before scraping: